rikkimongoose/JSonCmp/README.md

 Versions
 ====
+*1.0*

-*1.0* - initial release.
-Enought to solve bug in project I've worked with, but nothing more *1.2*
+initial release.
+Enought to solve bug in project I've worked with, but nothing more

+*1.2*

 + functions comparation
-+ add stack array to avoid cycling if an object links to itself somewere in properties' tree *1.2.2*
++ add stack array to avoid cycling if an object links to itself somewere in properties' tree

+*1.2.2*

-~ code is refactored totally
++ code is refactored totally
-x Fix some little bugs
++ fix some little bugs

 *1.3 alpha*

-x Fix the bug with global var
++ Fix the bug with global var
 + add Options param
 + add arrays comparation
 + add arrays comparation as sets